Kite types: R

 A ringed UFO rotary kite patent indicated a special bridling ring and a central rotating ring (US Patent 4779825).
 The very high aspect ratio rotating spanwise ribbon kites (Skybows) are continuing to gain interest; these require at least two swivels.
-Also, a variety of rotary kites that are nearly streamers rotate almost windward; some are vaned and some are not.US patent:3086738 "Rotating kite", Lubash, John J., 1963, April Retrieved 16 March 2011.
+Also, a variety of rotary kites that are nearly streamers rotate almost windward; some are vaned and some are not.
 In 1995 Carl E. Knight and Jo Ann F. Knight instructed a rotary kite that rotates near windward for its axis (not like autogyro or spanwise magnus).